|54 KB||54 KB|

 This shows the court that you have notified the landlord of your Answer.

 The clerk's name and address is on the Summons, which was served on you.
+You can mail it or bring the documents to the clerk’s window at the courthouse.
 Try to get this to the court at least one day in advance.
 (You may not be allowed to get a copy or transcript of the hearing recording, if you need it later for an appeal, unless your request for sound recording was made at least 24 hours before the hearing.)

 What happens when I go to Court?